2016 Chicago Real Estate Market Report and 2017 Outlook

 Most real estate experts have a sense that Mr. Trump’s presidency will result in fewer business regulations, which could ultimately allow lenders to be more liberal with underwriting standards, and allow more nontraditional lenders to enter the market.

 This would allow many who have been unable to enter the market due to lack of down payment or low(er) FICO scores to do so.
-Where this would potential increase demand for homes and thus, drive appreciation, looking to enter the market, it’s to be noted that this is could bring higher risk borrowers into the home market.
+Where This would potentially increase demand for homes and thus, drive appreciation, looking to enter the market, it’s to be noted that this is could bring higher-risk borrowers into the home market.

 Homeownership remains cheaper than renting nationally in almost all of the 100 largest metro areas according to a recent report by Zillow.
 Chicago experienced an increase of 6.2% over 2015 with an average rent rate of $1,956.
 However, with a record 3,100 rental units delivered in 2016 and another 4,000+ expected in 2017, this number may have hit its cap.

 Many millennials, inspired by a positive job market and these increasing rental rates have been toying with the idea of home ownership.
 According to an article by Business Insider, over 30% of millennials expect to purchase a home in the next 1-2 years and over 60% expect to purchase a home in the next 5.
-With many new programs geared towards first time buyers, lowering FICO requirements and down payments, these young buyers make make an impact in 2017.
+With many new programs geared towards first-time buyers, lowering FICO requirements and down payments, these young buyers made an impact in 2017.

 Millennial home buyers have entered the housing market in a big way.
 As of 2015, Millennials surpassed Baby Boomers as the largest generational group in America, and they now make up the largest group of home buyers.
 As a new real estate agent, marketing to Millennials should be among your top priorities.
 You’ll want to begin building marketing campaigns that are specifically targeted toward this powerful group.